Easy Farmhouse Chicken Cornbread Casserole

 Instructions

 There are two ways to prepare this easy casserole.
-One is to saute the onion, pepper, and celery over medium-high heat before adding to the crumbled cornbread.
+One is to sauté the onion, pepper, and celery over medium-high heat before adding them to the crumbled cornbread.
 This takes a little longer but enriches the flavor and softens the texture of the cornbread layers.
 My husband prefers it this way with a less crunchy texture.

 The other way is to add the onion, pepper, and celery to the crumbled cornbread without cooking it before layering it in the baking dish.

-- Preheat oven to 350° F and spray a medium-size baking pan with cooking spray.
+• Preheat oven to 350° F and spray a medium-size baking pan with cooking spray.

-- Crumble the baked cornbread into a large bowl.
+• Crumble the baked cornbread into a large bowl.

-One option is to heat oil in a large skillet and saute onion, bell pepper, and celery until the vegetables are soft, about 5 minutes at a low simmer.
+One option is to heat oil in a large skillet and sauté onion, bell pepper, and celery until the vegetables are soft, about 5 minutes at a low simmer.
 Then, stir the mixture into the crumbled cornbread in a large bowl.

-- Stir the cream chicken soup and broth in a medium-sized bowl with a whisk.
+• Stir the cream, chicken soup, and broth in a medium-sized bowl with a whisk.

 Place half of the cornbread mixture in the prepared baking dish.
 Spread chopped or shredded chicken meat on top of the cornbread layer.